510 is exploring the use of self managed identity in Humanitarian Aid with Tykn.tech

 Safe and efficient

-510 and Tykn.tech are researching how blockchain technology can make cash distributions both safer and more efficient.
+510 and Tykn.tech are researching how self managed identity can make cash distributions both safer and more efficient.
 The use of blockchain can, among other things, reduce the logistical challenges where cash distributions are involved.
 This makes the situation safer for both Red Cross field staff and those affected by the disaster.
 In parallel, the use of blockchain has the potential to lower overhead costs and accelerate the aid process.
 As each digital wallet could be linked to an individual, it would be easier to see who has or has not received aid.

 “We know from experience that in some specific cases, giving money instead of relief goods works better.
 Blockchain could optimize this process.
 To insure we explore to the fullest, we have chosen to work with Tykn.tech”, says Stefania Giodini, team leader of the 510 data team.